kawaicheung/book-on-naming-things/manuscript/Ch_Verbs.md

 public void OverwriteUsers(List<Users> users) { … }
 ```

-Better.
+Another step better.
 This feels less ambiguous.
 The method name has a bit more weight to it. _Overwrite_ clearly means the old users aren't sticking around.

 Here's another way to judge how the name feels.
 If I were to pass in an empty list into `UpdateUsers()`, what would it feel like?